DmitryUlyanov/dmitryulyanov.github.io/about.md

 ---
 <h1 style="margin:0px; font-size: 36px">About</h1>

-- Currently, I am CEO and co-founder of [in3D](https://in3d.io) where we create an app for 3D body scanning.
-Previously, I worked at Samsung Research, Yandex, Google.
-Together with collegues we published more than 10 papers at major venues such as CVPR, ICML, ECCV, AAAI.
+- Currently, I am CEO and co-founder of [in3D](https://in3d.io) where we create an SDK for 3D body scanning with a smartphone.
+Previously, I worked at Samsung AI, Yandex Research, Google.
+Together with colleagues, I published more than 10 papers at major venues such as CVPR, ICML, ECCV, AAAI.

 - I received PhD degree in computer vision at [Skoltech](http://www.skoltech.ru/en/).
 It was an honor to be supervised by [Prof. Victor Lempitsky](http://sites.skoltech.ru/compvision/members/vilem/) and [Prof. Andrea Vedaldi](http://www.robots.ox.ac.uk/~vedaldi/).

-- I am a prize winner in about 10 various data science contests (see [resume](https://docs.google.com/document/d/1eRQ41fevLl9o95lJbF19ldk5SzooeX1jp-Bxx8gA9m0/edit?usp=sharing)).
+- I am a prize winner in 10 various data science contests (see [resume](https://docs.google.com/document/d/1eRQ41fevLl9o95lJbF19ldk5SzooeX1jp-Bxx8gA9m0/edit?usp=sharing)).
 I have created a [course](https://www.coursera.org/learn/competitive-data-science) about *competitive data science* on Coursera.

 <br/>
 <div class="scaleIcons">